aryanDAB/formation-damage-estimation/README.md

-# formation-damage-estimation
+# formation damage estimation by Decision Tree
-Estimation of permeability reduction due to asphaltene deposition and precipitation with the help of machine learning algorithms
+In this section, i've implemented a streamlit web application with Decision Tree algorithm, which is a machine learning method, that predicts the amount of permeability reduction of reservoir rock samples, affected by asphaltene deposotion and precipitation